 Q. When was the filming site in St. Croix added to the Shawshank Trail?

-In March 2017, the final scene was added as the 15th filming site to the Shawshank Trail.
+In March 2017, the final scene was added to the Shawshank Trail.
 We wanted to extend the movie's legacy and impact beyond our borders for visitors.
 The Shawshank Redemption has such a devoted following and we are excited to help travelers experience yet another stop on the Trail.
 Thank you to Shawshank Woodshop owner, Bill Mullen, for reaching out to Sandy Point National Wildlife Refuge to make this happen!

 Q. Is the Shawshank Trail appropriate for children and families?